State of Origin series: Selection rules

 Under State of Origin rules players were previously selected for the state in which they first played senior (or registered) rugby league.
 In 2012, the NSWRL, CRL, QRL and ARLC agreed on new criteria in determining Origin eligibility, to encompass other factors, such as place of birth.
 Players must also be eligible to represent Australia at international level.
+Players capped by tier one nations (i.e. New Zealand and England) are ineligible for selection.